 - Other insurance statements for auto, life, home, or renter’s insurance.

-- Letter from an employer showing designation of the spouse as the person to be notified in event of accident or other emergency.
+- Letter from an employer showing designation of the spouse as the person to be notified in event of an emergency.

 - Wills, trusts, or power of attorney, naming both spouses.